Close Menu

 Giraffe skin color is uniformly dark gray, but their spots are highly variable in color and shape, ranging from nearly round with very smooth edges to elliptical with jagged or lobed edges.
 Spot patterns do not change as an animal ages, which allows researchers to identify individuals based on their unique patterns.

-The study also reveals that survival of young giraffes is related to spot pattern, with some shapes better for survival than others.
+The study also reveals that the survival of young giraffes is related to spot pattern, with some shapes better for survival than others.
 For example, newborn giraffes that have larger and irregularly shaped spots are more likely to survive the treacherous first few months of life than animals with different patterns.

 This study also highlights how modern image software and statistical methods can be used to reliably analyze complex coat patterns.